Your SoCal Weather Report For July 24 - 28: Cool For Now, More Heat To Come Later This Week

 About those advisories

 A heat advisory is out for Riverside and San Bernardino County mountains below an elevation of 5000 feet where temperatures will range between 90s to 102.
-This is in effect until Friday at 8 p.m.
+The advisory has been extended until Saturday at 8 p.m.

-An excessive heat warning has been extended to Friday at 8 p.m. for Coachella Valley, San Diego County Deserts and the San Gorgonio Pass near Banning.
+An excessive heat warning has also been extended to Saturday at 8 p.m. for Coachella Valley, San Diego County Deserts and the San Gorgonio Pass near Banning.

 -